Orion’s SkyQuest Series

 Assembly Of XT8i

-Stability of the Mount
+The Superior Stability of the Dobsonian Mount

-The stability of the mount is very important.
-The key values the Dobsonian style mount brings to amateur astronomy is an extremely stable and easy to use design.
 Unfortunately, many entry-level and even intermediate telescope packages come with mounts that wobble and shake when you touch them to focus.
-A light breeze and the image is shaking all over the place.
+With such telescopes, even if there is a light breeze, the image shakes all over the place.

-Many first-time telescope buyers see the size of the XT8 Intelliscope and are impressed by the size.
+The size of the XT8 Intelliscope impresses many first-time telescope buyers.
 Some are also concerned by the size.
-Here is how I handle that.

 I can easily lift the entire 42-pound package and carry it, but that would be awkward for me on stairs and I would not want to carry it a long distance.
+Following is how I handle that.

-Then you move the 21-pound base separately.
-If you put your eyepieces and other accessories in a shoulder bag or backpack you could move the whole thing in two trips.
+- If you put your eyepieces and other accessories in a shoulder bag or backpack, you could move the whole thing in two trips.

 However, I do not keep my XT8i in the house.
 I store mine in my unheated, well-ventilated garage.
 Not only does this eliminate stairs but the scope is always near the ambient temperature.
 A dry, well-ventilated shed would do just as well.

 With any mirror-based telescope, including SCTs and MCTs, the scope works best when the mirror has reached the same temperature as the surroundings.
-This is often referred to as the “cool down” period.
-By storing mine outside, I eliminate this cool down period.
+This is often referred to as the “cool-down” period.
+By storing mine outside, I eliminate this cool-down period.

 As you can see in the photo, mine sits on a cart, fully assembled, ready to be rolled down the driveway to my observing area on my front sidewalk.

+This would work well for larger scopes in the Orion SkyQuest line as well.
+I have my eye on the XX12i as my next upgrade and it will go in the garage on this cart.
 Some people use a padded hand truck for the same purpose.
 It just makes it so easy to move.

-This would work well for larger scopes in the Orion SkyQuest line as well.
-I have my eye on the XX12i as my next upgrade and it will go in the garage on this cart, or perhaps be moved with a hand truck.

 I place my observing chair on the cart with the scope, grab a bucket that has my eyepieces and other accessories and off I go.
 When I get to my observing spot on the sidewalk, I lift the scope off the cart and place it on the ground.
-If I were moving the scope across dirt, grass or uneven ground, I would likely use a hand truck rather than this flat cart.
+If I were moving the scope across dirt, grass, or uneven ground, I would likely use a hand truck rather than this flat cart.

 But even if you have to store your XT8i in the house, as long as 21 pounds is a comfortable weight for you, you will find the XT8i quick and easy to move and set-up.
 Just plan your trips and you will be viewing in no time.

-I live in a very light polluted area, so taking my XT8i to darker, remote observing sites is important to me.
+I live in a very light-polluted area, so taking my XT8i to darker, remote observing sites is important to me.
 The XT8i goes right in the back of my SUV, fully assembled, with one side of the back seat down.
 That leaves room for additional equipment like my observing chair, eyepieces and other equipment.
 I can even fit two of my friends for a fun evening of observing at a darker location.

-If you drive a standard car, the optical tube is about 48 inches and will fit nicely across the back seat of most cars.
+If you drive a standard car, the optical tube is about 48 inches long and will fit nicely across the back seat of most cars.
 You then put the mount in the passenger seat or in the trunk along with your other accessories.
 Note that the Orion XT 10 Intelliscope tube is the same length so if you want to go up a size, that fits well in most cars too.

 Reviewing Intelliscope Features